 National Headache Foundation - www.headaches.org

-Every person responds differently to treatment.
-Some people have rare headaches that need little to no treatment.
-Others need to take several medications or even go to the hospital sometimes.
+Each person responds differently to treatment.
+Some people have migraines only rarely and need little to no treatment.
+Others need to take several medicines or even go to the hospital sometimes.

-Migraine headache is a risk factor for stroke in both men and women.
-The risk is higher in people who have migraines that occur with aura.
-People with migraines should avoid other risk factors for stroke, include smoking, taking birth control pills, and eating an unhealthy diet.
+Migraine headache is a risk factor for stroke.
+Risk is higher in people who have migraines that occur with aura.
+People with migraines should avoid other risk factors for stroke.
+These include smoking, taking birth control pills, and eating unhealthy foods.

 Call 911 if: